azl397985856/leetcode/thinkings/slide-window.en.md

         - 3.1.2 else we return the current solution
    - 3.2 If they don't satisfy, we continue to find an appropriate window

-If we view it another way, it simply moving the pointer r to find an appropriate window and we only move the pointer l once we find an appropriate window to minimize the window and find an optimal solution.
+If we view it another way, it's simply moving the pointer r to find an appropriate window and we only move the pointer l once we find an appropriate window to minimize the window and find an optimal solution.

 ![](https://tva1.sinaimg.cn/large/00831rSTly1gcw0ouuplaj30d90d50t3.jpg)